even4void/aliquote/content/post/org-mode-literate.md

 - [R Markdown — Dynamic Documents for R](http://rmarkdown.rstudio.com)
 - [Writing reproducible reports in R with markdown, knitr and pandoc](http://nicercode.github.io/guides/reports/)

 The updated RMarkdown (v2, brought to you by <http://www.rstudio.com>) now relies on [Pandoc](http://johnmacfarlane.net/pandoc/) to build HTML, PDF, or even DOCX documents.
 They all are standalone documents, meaning that you don't have to provide a separate folder with figures in the case of HTML, for example.
 This is pretty good.
 I've been using [knitr](http://yihui.name/knitr/) for two years now, and I updated my statistical workflow to build custom reports based on knitr.
-I also wrote [some custom Elisp](https://gist.github.com/chlalanne/7403341) <i class="fa fa-file-code-o fa-1x"></i> file to edit/build RMarkdown files under Emacs.
+I also wrote [some custom Elisp](https://gist.github.com/even4void/7403341) file to edit/build RMarkdown files under Emacs:

+{{< gist even4void 7403341 >}}

 It should not be too difficult to update this code in order to make use of RStudio `rmarkdown::render()` instead of `knitr::knit()`.
 Furthermore, [as discussed on GitHub](https://github.com/rstudio/rmarkdown/issues/17), it is possible to define custom renderer, for example in, e.g., our `~/.Rprofile`:

 ```r
 my_render <- function(input, encoding) {